7 Best SaaS Spend Management Platforms in 2026

 1. Ramp

-Ramp combines corporate cards with spend management, using automated discovery to identify subscriptions across payment methods and showing real-time spend visibility.
+Ramp combines corporate cards with comprehensive spend management, automatically discovering subscriptions across all payment methods while providing real-time visibility as employees sign up for new tools.

 Pros:

-- Real-time subscription visibility across all payment methods
+• Real-time subscription discovery across all payment methods catches shadow IT immediately

 Cons:

-Best for: Growing companies with 50-500 employees that need corporate card programs and SaaS spend visibility in a single platform
+Best for Growing companies with 50-500 employees that need corporate cards and SaaS spend visibility in one unified platform

-Pricing: Free (Essentials), Plus tier starting at $15/month per user
+Pricing Free (Essentials), Plus at $15/month per user

 2. Brex